enspyrco/astro_test_utils/README.md

 ## Stubbing vs. Mocking

-The astro_test_utils package provides classes for stubbing services but nothing in the way of mocks.
+The test_utils_for_perception package provides classes for stubbing services but nothing in the way of mocks.
 You can always use Mockito or the like yourself but consider whether stubs might suffice and (perhaps controversial) whether to avoid mocks in general.